Public liability: The law of insurance and public liability

 The major contractual liability from an insurance viewpoint is undoubtedly found in head lease and management agreements.
 These require the manager or head lessee to fully maintain, repair and replace the property, if damaged, until expiration of the agreement or lease.

-Furthermore, the contracts usually require an indemnity to the owner against liabilities imposed upon the business for injuries and property damage arising out of the use, occupation or management of the property.
+Furthermore, the contracts usually require an indemnity to the owner against liabilities imposed upon the business for injuries and property damage arising out of the use, occupation, or management of the property.

 Every contract contains covenants imposing responsibilities on one or other of the parties.
 These should be carefully examined to ensure they are not unduly onerous.

+A city even could be liable for damage to vehicles or injuries to a person, if they have not maintained the streets and the sidewalks well.

 Degrees of duty of care

 Owner/occupiers are required to provide a certain level of care.
 The duty of care is not the same for all people.
 It is dependent on a number of issues.
-To assist in establishing the duty of care required it is more clear to divide into groups the individuals who use premises and for what reasons.
+To assist in establishing the duty of care required, it is clearer to divide into groups the individuals who use premises and for what reasons.
 An example of this would be in the context of a large shopping complex, whereby the following groups of individuals would attract different levels of care.

 Invitees

 Invitees are people who by some form have been invited into the complex.
 This invitation can be through marketing and advertising, or it can be implied simply because the building is a shopping complex or hotel.
-The greatest duty of care is owed to invitees who, in the case of shopping centres and hotels, are mainly customers, contractors and sub contractors.
+The greatest duty of care is owed to invitees who, in the case of shopping centres and hotels, are mainly customers, contractors, and subcontractors.
 They are there because of the invitation extended to them.
 The duty of care owed to them is relatively simple.

 One must take reasonable care to ensure the premises are safe.
 They in turn must take reasonable care for their own safety.

-If however an invitee spends money for a service, i.e. forms a contract with the owner, increasing the duty of care owed.
-An example of this could be a games arcade where the invitee pays for a ride on a motorcycle game.
+If, however, an invitee spends money for a service, i.e., forms a contract with the owner, increasing the duty of care owed.
+An example of this could be a game arcade where the invitee pays for a ride on a motorcycle game.
 If, as a result of playing this game, the invitee is electrocuted, the owner has breached their duty of care and will most likely be found to be liable for any damages.

 If, however, the reason for the electrocution was not due to the owner's negligence but a product defect, and the owner has done all that is reasonably expected of an arcade owner to detect and fix this defect, the owner may proceed to sue the supplier of the game.
 This is because the supplier also owns a duty of care to the arcade owner as well as a contractual duty to provide safe, functioning equipment.